 No, we do not recommend painting the stone tiles.

 At this time, we do not offer matching outlet covers.
 There are three companies that manufacture stone-colored paint that may work for matching.
 These products are available from the manufacturer and most home centers.

 ACP, the manufacturer of Aspect stone tiles, guarantees Aspect stone tiles will be free from manufacturing defects for a period of five (5) years from the date of purchase.
 This warranty does not cover problems caused by improper installation methods.
 It covers only installations done in accordance with the installation and handling instructions contained within each box of tile.
 This warranty does not cover damage caused by improper maintenance or by use contrary to our recommendations.
 This warranty does not cover normal wear and tear or finish color changes due to exposure to smoke, fumes, leaks or abuse.
 This warranty is not transferable and applies to the original purchaser only.

 Aspect stone is made from slate, quartzite and sandstone via a fracturing process from a quarried stone slab.

 The adhesive on Aspect Stone tiles is engineered to aggressively stick to a properly prepared surface.
 Given the natural, non-uniform nature of real stone, some lifting of the tiles around edges is perfectly normal.
 The adhesive is not failing and ACP fully warranties that the product will not fall off of your wall.
-We feel these modest variations enhance the real stone appearance of the product.
-This minor, ordinary lifting will not compromise the integrity of the installation.

 Yes, you can use on the interior of your camper and we recommend using method 2 of our installation guide which states to use supplemental adhesive due to road vibrations and temperature swings.